Islamic economics: Development of "Islamic economics"

 This version of Islamic economics, which influenced the Iranian Revolution, called for public ownership of land and of large "industrial enterprises," while private economic activity continued "within reasonable limits."
 These ideas informed the large public sector and public subsidy policies of the Iranian Revolution.

 Sunni cleric Taqiuddin al-Nabhani proposed economic system (Nidham ul-Iqtisad fil Islam (The Economic System of Islam) by Taqiuddin Nabhani (1953)) combined public ownership of large chunks of the economy (utilities, public transport, health care, energy resources such as oil, and unused farm land), with use of the gold standard and specific instructions for the gold and silver weights of coins, arguing this would "demolish ...
 American control and the control of the dollar as an international currency."

+Likewise, Sunni imam Imran Nazar Hosein preached a similar system to al-Nabhani, advocating for a syncretic system with a gold / silver standard, while also having heavy government regulations of the market.
+Hosein is notable for being among a faction of Islamic scholars with a strict interpretation of riba prohibitions in the Qur'an, with the general definition of interest being as broad as money increasing over time for a single purchase.

 In the Sunni world the first international conference on Islamic economics was held at the King Abdulaziz University in Jeddah in 1976.
 Since then the International Association for Islamic Economics in collaboration with the Islamic Development Bank has held conferences in Islamabad (1983), Kuala Lumpur (1992), Loughborough (2000), Bahrain (2003), Jakarta (2005) and Jeddah (2008), Iqbal (2008).
 In addition there have been hundreds of seminars, workshops and discussion groups around the world on Islamic economics and finance.
 In the U.S. a small number of patent applications have been filed for Sharia compliant financial service methods.